This tool was developed in collaboration between the Laboratory to Combat Human Trafficking and HEAL Trafficking.

 It was featured in the 2020 U.S. State Department Trafficking in Persons Report; is being utilized in 8 countries as a standard-setting metric in human trafficking curriculum development; and the state of Texas is using it to implement their health professional human trafficking education mandate.

-Request access by filling out this form.
-Once you click submit, the tool will be delivered to the email provided.
+You may request access to the tool by filling out this form.
+Once you submit the form, you will see a confirmation message including a link to download the Assessment Tool file.
 Please do not distribute or copy without express consent from HEAL Trafficking.

 HOW TO USE THIS ASSESSMENT

 The following assessment has been developed to assist organizations in:

 (1) Assessing the degree to which their training and education program or project is

 comprehensive and trauma-informed

 Six main criteria will be considered.
 For each statement, consider whether or not the criteria